How Red Light Therapy Can Help You Sleep Better

 Red Light Therapy Promotes Relaxation and Helps You Sleep Better

-Unlike blue light exposure, red light therapy has a soothing effect on your body and mind.
+Unlike blue light exposure, the best red light therapy devices have a soothing effect on your body and mind.
 It acts as a calming agent rather than a stimulant for your brain.
 Your hypothalamus is not suppressed from producing melatonin, allowing your brain to reach the hormonal balance it needs for healthy, undisturbed sleep.
 Your circadian rhythm is enhanced by red light, not disrupted.

 Red light is an excellent substitute for natural light and can ease the symptoms of sunlight deficiency as well as help to counteract the effects of too much blue or fluorescent light exposure.